 The hardest part of PTSD isn’t how you got it, or even how you try to hide it – it’s when you ask for help.
 Asking for help is scary.
 You may feel weak – but trust me when I say, take the mask off, ask for help, speak to your loved ones and family about it and prepare for the weight to be lifted off your shoulders.
 If you reach out, you’ll find your brothers and sisters are there for you.

 When I left the army I wanted to work with animals and found a job at the Canberra Zoo before my current job working as a dog handler with a company known as K9 Culture.
 I still knew that there was something big missing in my life and actually felt a bit “lost”.
 When I was in Townsville we had always helped out with the cyclones and I was really missing that feeling of doing something as a team with the community.
-I didn’t feel like being part of a family.

 In just a few days I’m back working side by side with other military and ex military and emergency services men and women.
 It feels similar and familiar.
 I’m already interested in exploring some things I can do with DRA.
 I like being on the tools but I also want to find out more about the IMT roles.
 Although I’ve never met any of the people that I’ve deployed with, we’re already feeling like old friends!

 I know lots of other ex military people who would fit into this group and I’m going to make sure I tell them about DRA.
 If you’re the type who wants to volunteer then you’re the type who wants to work and help others.
-I already feel that I belong to a great group of people that just want to get shit done!
+I already feel that I belong to a great group of people that just want to get it done!